SuperSalcedo22/number_guesser/README.md

 - Setter methods allow the panels to be edited from different scopes

 #### gameGUI
-Running the GUI and guessing game
+Running the gui and guessing game
-- Creating the JFrame for the GUI and JPanels to run on
+- Creating the JFrame for the gui and JPanels to run on
 - Card layout used for seamless transition between JPanels

 ### Screenshots
-- Preview layouts of GUI
+- Preview layouts of gui

 ![alt text](https://github.com/SuperSalcedo22/number_guesser/blob/master/play_panel.png "Play Panel")